Gitspathe/update-loop-control/README.md

 # Unnamed tick update manager thingamajig
-This is an game tick manager for Unity.
-It allows you to bypass some performance costs and inflexibilities imposed by Unity's default update logic architecture.
+This is a game tick manager for Unity.
+It allows you to bypass some performance costs and inflexibility imposed by Unity's default update logic architecture.
 The repo here contains the main scripts, as well as a performance benchmark demo.
 Please note that the documentation is a work in progress.

 ## Features
 ### Current
 - Significantly faster than Unity's built-in update events (in a build, near-empty updates were tested at ~14x faster).
 - Gives control over tick ordering.
-For example you could process player status before processing the UI.
+For example, you could process player status before processing the UI.
   - Another use case can be for parallel processing.
 You can use tick ordering to await jobs/threads.
-- Supports arbitary code, not just GameObjects & Components.
+- Supports arbitrary code, not just GameObjects & Components.
 - Implemented as simple interfaces.
 - Easily extendable.